-9 Healthy Food Swaps I Used to Lose Weight
+9 Easy Food Swaps I Used to Get Healthy

 Several years and about 60 pounds ago, my diet was basically a flaming dumpster fire.

 I would starve myself all day long only to find myself three slices deep into a large pizza at dinner time.
 I was stuffing myself full of calorie-dense junk food simply because I was starving and craving it.

 When I finally made the commitment to putting my health first once and for all, I knew that giving up my favorite foods just wasn’t a sustainable long term solution.
 Which is where the power of easy, healthy food swaps comes into play.

 I’ve learned how to still live my life while cutting the crap and feeling my best — and I’m sharing a few of the life changing swaps that have helped me on my own journey!